 What I like most is the emotional authenticity and passion you feel when listening to this album.
 No easy feat when telling a story dating centuries back.
 And that The Diary cannot be compared easily to any style or band in this music universe of ours is another indicator of a stellar album.

 You know, usually I do not spend a lot of time on lyrics or album art covers.
-But this time, it will behoove you to listen a little closer to the words spoken.
-The Diary features beautiful lyrics, adapted to the theme that are actually understandable.
+But this time, it will behoove you to listen a little closer to the spoken word.
+The Diary features beautiful lyrics, adapted to the theme that is actually understandable.
 Very pleasing if I compare this to the usual delirious garbage you get from many bands.
 The artwork is … well … artfully executed.
 All of that crafted to fit the cover story.
 Very good!

 The Diary is flawlessly produced.

 And with the usual attention to detail that we are used to in Lucassen‘s line of work.
 Okay, almost: Nobody is perfect and there are hiccups, but too minor to get worked up about.
 Of course, without Anneke van Giersbergen‘s outstanding vocals, this album would never have cut it so well.

 You know, none of them are bad.
 There are no fillers.
 It is just that this monster delivery of not quite 120 minutes of music splits into two different settings.
 To be recommended are Endless Sea, Shores of India with a happy confusion of culture in the video, with Arjen Lucassen on the ground with a sitar without strings.
 The Moment – an emotional and very beautiful ballad is very recommendable.

 As said above, the Storm Version features a more metal driven direction.
 Specifically, The Storm, Eyes of Michiel, and Brightest Lights feature elements, some with solos to boot.
 Now, this still does not make this a real metal album, folks.
 You need a few more things than distort a couple of guitars at times.